Privacy & Data Protection Policy

 9. How long will Across the Pond keep your information?

-Across the Pond takes its obligations under the GDPR very seriously and endeavours to not hold onto any personal data longer than is necessary.
+Across the Pond takes its obligations under the EU GDPR and UK GDPR very seriously and endeavours to not hold onto any personal data longer than is necessary.
 The Organisation has a retention schedule in place for the different categories of data that it holds.

 In some cases, there are good reasons as to why the Organisation needs to retain certain data about students and other individuals for a significant period of time.
 The most important reasons are as follows: